vmhl87/starship/README.md

 the collections script reads both from `build/source/template.html` and also input from `draft.py` and `collect.py` to generate the final pages.
 Hopefully the code isn't *too* terrible to edit, though!

+To apply name/template/head changes to past content, run `rebuild.py` in `build`.

 I would prefer that you leave the Starship grabber as-is, but you can really do what you want :)